ch4mpy/spring-addons/samples/tutorials/README.md

 ### 1.3.
 Flows
 There are quite a few but 3 are of interest for us: authorization-code, client-credentials and refresh-token.

-Whatever the flow used, once the client has tokens, it can authorize its requests to resource-servers: set an `authorization` header with a `Bearer` access-token.
+Whatever the flow used, once the client has tokens, it can authorize its requests to resource-servers: set an `authorization` header with a `Bearer` access token.

 Resource-server validates the token and retrieves user details either by:
 - using a local JWT decoder which only requires authorization-server public key (retrieved once for all requests)